Learning outcomes

 Understand training impact and gather valuable feedback directly from learners

-Download template5 types of learning outcomes
+Download templateWhy are learning outcomes important?

-Types of learning outcomes | Description |
+| Types of learning outcomes | Description |

-1. Intellectual skills | With this type of learning outcome, the learner will understand concepts, rules or procedures.
+| 1.
+Intellectual skills | With this type of learning outcome, the learner will understand concepts, rules or procedures.
 Put simply, this is understanding how to do something. |

-2. Cognitive strategy | In this type of learning outcome, the learner uses personal strategies to think, organize, learn and behave. |
+| 2.
+Cognitive strategy | In this type of learning outcome, the learner uses personal strategies to think, organize, learn and behave. |

-3. Verbal information | This type of learning outcome is when the learner is able to definitively state what they have learned from an organized body of knowledge. |
+| 3.
+Verbal information | This type of learning outcome is when the learner is able to definitively state what they have learned from an organized body of knowledge. |

-4. Motor skills | This category is concerned with the physical ability to perform actions, achieving fluidity, smoothness or proper timing through practice. |
+| 4.
+Motor skills | This category is concerned with the physical ability to perform actions, achieving fluidity, smoothness or proper timing through practice. |

-5. Attitude | This is the internal state that reflects in the learner’s behavior.
+| 5.
+Attitude | This is the internal state that reflects in the learner’s behavior.
 It is complex to quantify but can be shown in the learner’s response to people or situations. |

 Further reading: What is the difference between soft and hard skills

-Instructor’s intent vs. Learner’s experience
+Instructor’s intent vs. learner’s achievement

 Example: This training session will introduce the new policy for reporting travel expenses.

-Purpose vs. Outcome
+Purpose vs. measurable results

-Forward-looking vs. Reflective
+Forward-looking vs. reflective

 Example: This seminar will outline updated health and safety protocols.

-Intended vs. Demonstrated achievement
+Intended vs. demonstrated skills

-Discrete knowledge vs. Holistic skillset
+Discrete knowledge vs. holistic application

 Read more: 10 valuable training metrics to know